How ‘Z’ became a symbol for supporting Russia’s invasion of Ukraine

-But it’s since been appearing across Russia: Spray-painted on buildings, printed on T-shirts, plastered on billboards and brushed on tanks.
+But it has since been appearing across Russia: spray-painted on buildings, printed on T-shirts, plastered on billboards and brushed onto tanks.
 Even children are forming Z-shaped lines at schools.
-Experts say it has quickly become a distinctive symbol of support of Russia’s invasion of Ukraine.
+Experts say it has quickly become a distinctive symbol of support for Russia’s invasion of Ukraine.

-Although the symbol has been officially promoted by the military, and some experts say it appears to be a state-directed, they also say there is no way yet to know its origins for sure.
+Although the symbol has been officially promoted by the military, and some experts say it appears to be state-directed, they also say there is no way yet to know its origins for sure.

 Who is using the Z symbol, and how?